More servicemen undergo medical treatment in Turkey [PHOTO]

 By Ayya Lmahamad

-Servicemen Mammadov Cefersadiq, Racabli Rza and Karimov Royal have already returned to Azerbaijan after successful completion of their treatment.
+Servicemen Quliyev Adil, Aliyev Ruslan, Rustamli Ilkin, Aliyev Qismet, Aghashov Qulu and Vachiyev Chingiz have already returned to Azerbaijan after successful completion of their treatment.

 Set up in 2020, the foundation’s work covers the families of servicemen killed or disabled during the war and also the families of employees of state bodies (institutions) who became disabled or lost their lives while serving in the liberated lands or while removing the consequences of military operations in the liberated lands.